Our Successes

 Buncombe County: $1.5 million from DOJ/OJP Community Violence Intervention and Prevention Initiative

-C.A.R.E Transylvania: Just under $600,000 from the BJA FY 21 Comprehensive Opioid, Stimulant, and Substance Abuse Site-based Program
+C.A.R.E Transylvania County: Just under $600,000 from the BJA for their FY 21 Comprehensive Opioid, Stimulant, and Substance Use Site-based Program (COSSUP)

 Care New England/Brown University: $5 million from NIH to support the Women and Infants Hospital